Object Store

 As an example, consider an Object Store that already has registered product-type items and whose characteristics are name and price.

-Observe chow to configure the component with the Operation (Delete By Object Id) and Object ID (4) parameters:
+Observe chow to configure the connector with the Operation (Delete By Object Id) and Object ID (4) parameters:

 Output